 Maintaining Shoe Breathability (and Looks)

-Just as important as shoe care is shoe change: Change your shoes at least once a day.
-I change mine three times a day when I run around a lot.
+Change your shoes at least once a day (I change them three times a day when I run around a lot).
 This gives your shoes time to recover, and your feet a chance to remain active in the shoes and to feel refreshed.
-Of course this also drastically increases your feel great factor!
-And: it will reflect on other people's perception of you too.
+Of course, this also drastically increases your "feel good" factor!
+And, it will reflect on other people's perception of you too.